About the News Media Section

 - Legal deposit and copyright issues;

-- Presentation of digital resources: collaboration of libraries, archives and museums;
+- Presentation of digital resources: collaboration of libraries, archives, and museums;

-- News in multiple scripts and multiple languages: challenges in access and preservation;
+- News in multiple scripts and languages;

 - Marketing and promotion of news library services;